Shaarav4795/Shaarav4795/README.md

 ## Featured Project

-- [ClippedAI](https://shaarav4795.github.io/ClippedAI) – My best project (yet).
+- [ClippedAI](https://shaarav4795.github.io/ClippedAI) – An smart video cutter and resizer, similar to OpusClip.
-- Building StudySnap - A project inspired by Quizlet that allows you to create flashcards, quizzes, and summaries from documents.
+- [StudySnap](https://github.com/Shaarav4795/StudySnap) - A project inspired by Quizlet that allows you to create flashcards, quizzes, and summaries from documents.

 ---